Achievable logoAchievable logo

 Income bonds

-Income bonds, sometimes referred to as adjustment bonds, are risky bonds that come out of bankruptcy.
-Let’s assume a corporation issues a bond, but later defaults and is unable to make required interest and principal payments to its bondholders.
-When this occurs, the bondholders typically sue the issuer and bring them to bankruptcy court.
+Suppose a corporation issues bonds but later defaults and can’t make the required interest and principal payments.
+When that happens, bondholders typically sue the issuer and the case moves to bankruptcy court.

-If the bondholders don’t believe the business will ever become successful again, they’ll seek liquidation of the corporation.
-Liquidation requires the company to sell all of its assets, which could include real estate, equipment, and inventory.
-Once the company sells its assets, they return as much money back to its creditors (bondholders included) as possible.
+If the bondholders don’t believe the business can become successful again, they’ll seek liquidation.
+Liquidation means the company sells its assets (such as real estate, equipment, and inventory).
+The proceeds are then distributed to creditors (including bondholders) as far as the money will go.
 This happened with Sports Authority when creditors forced the company to completely shut down instead of staying in business.

 When liquidation payouts are made, payments are prioritized to specific parties as we learned in the common stock chapter and the liquidation policy section earlier.